PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 ---

 ## 6 - Linear Models Repurposed

+### 6.1 - Sex
 What if we only use a factor variable in the analysis?

-We subsitute the use of body_mass_g with sex as main predictor.
+We subsitute the use of body_mass_g with sex as main predictor, and check the presence of statistically relevant differences between them.

-TO FINISH

 ```r
 mfa_only <- lm(flipper_length_mm ̃ sex, data = penguins)
 summary(mfa_only)$coef